-Procession of the Apostles is a religious manifestation held every year on the island of Procida, on the day of Holy Thursday, one day before the Good Friday and the Procession of the Mysteries.
-Both processions are organized by the Congregation of the Turchini, a religious brotherhood founded in 1583 by Cardinal Innico D’Avalos of Aragon.
+The religious manifestation is held, as usual, one day before the Good Friday and the Procession of the Mysteries.
+Both processions are organized by the Congregation of the Turchini, a religious brotherhood founded in 1583 by the Cardinal Innico D’Avalos of Aragon.

-On the day of Holy Thursday, around 18.30, takes place the Washing of the feet ceremony at the Church of St. Anthony of Padua.
+On the day of the Holy Thursday, around 6.30 pm, takes place the Washing of the feet ceremony at the Church of Saint Anthony of Padua.
 After the ceremony, the procession of the Twelve Apostles leaves the church to wind along the narrow streets of the island.

-The Apostles, with white robes, hoods and crowns of thorns on their heads, each of them carrying a wooden cross, are walking in perfect silence from one church to another, accompanied by members of the brotherhood.
+The Apostles, dressed in white robes, with hoods and crowns of thorns on their heads, each of them carrying a wooden cross, are walking in perfect silence from one church to another, accompanied by members of the brotherhood.
 Their path is illuminated with torches.

 One of the stops is the Church of San Tommaso d’Aquino, where the statue of the Dead Christ is kept.
 The statue, made by Carmine Lantricene in 1728, will play an important role the next day, during the Good Friday Procession.